 #4: Without the absolute proof otherwise, we as well find that Jesus Christ as revealed in the Holy Bible, to be the personage of God.
 However, we see that the faith is greater than what we say, and it is about what we do instead.
 Therefore, we are about actions and commited to community with all those whose actions reflects the values taught by Jesus Christ, regardless of faith.

 This is where I start to tangent.
 I am trying to find a fulcrum point where I can say Jesus Christ is God, but that God is an abstract quality, beyond language that ultimately oversees the fate of the universe.
 I am trying to appeal to Christianity, but also appeal to all faiths that believe in a God as well.
 It’s tricky though to word just right.
 However, the truth is that reality is perception.
-Anyone who follows Righteousness also will come to the language that Christ is God.
-For He taught the Truth 2,000 years ago, that is the Truth still today.
+Anyone who follows Righteousness also will come to the language that Christ is God, for assigned to Him is the Truth 2,000 years ago which is still the Truth today.

 #5: Our worship is in being the gospel and following in the teachings of Christ.
 We are to above all, love God, the LORD of Righteousness, above all things.
 This is as the Lord alone can secure our future.
 Secondly, we are to love our neighbors as we love ourselves.
 These are to be done to the best of our ability, with the expectation we will fault from time to time.

 Same basic premise here, that God is ultimately an abstract spiritual presence that has many names and many forms.
 In the old testament, the name of God Yahweh means, “I am who I am” or sometimes abbreviated to simply “I AM.”
 In that since God is beyond a name or definition and even beyond a religion.
 Only I choose as my personal identity to refer to refer to Him in a certain way.
-I think that rationally speaking, if we there is ultimately an all-powerful and benevolent being taking responsibility for the universe, it probably wants us to regard it as such.
-Especially when it makes itself known.
+I think that rationally speaking, if there is ultimately an all-powerful and benevolent being taking responsibility for the universe, it probably wants us to regard it as such.

 I latch on to the “love thy neighbor” teaching as truly the most important part, as far as I am concerned.
 I really want this ideal to be in the world.
 Christianity makes it the second most important thing we can do with our lives, so that is where I am coming from in my ministry.
 While it is true I am searching through the Bible to find ways of transforming this into a greater world, it is true that I find the Bible’s purpose, of intelligent design beyond ours, to teach us how to transform the world.
 The absolutes are presently indeterminable, but that’s not changing anytime soon in any regard.